Mötley Crüe: 2018–2022: Reunion, The Dirt film and return to touring

-The group's legacy was also featured on a 2019 episode of the Reelz documentary series Breaking the Band.
+The group's legacy was featured on a 2019 episode of the Reelz documentary series Breaking the Band.
 Both Neil and Sixx had a negative reaction to how things were portrayed in the episode.
-Sixx said they would be pursuing legal action and called Reelz "the bottom of the barrel."
+Sixx said they would be pursuing legal action and called Reelz "the bottom of the barrel".

 In November 2019, rumors started to circulate of the band reuniting for a 2020 tour with Def Leppard and Poison, following the success of Guns N' Roses' reunion tour.
 The band responded to an online petition rallying for the group's return, saying "this is interesting...".
 On November 18, Rolling Stone magazine reported that all four band members had agreed to come back together for the tour, utilizing a loophole in their "Cessation of Touring" contract.
 Later that same day, the band confirmed all reports with a statement on their website, posting a press release and a video of the contract being destroyed.
 On December 4, 2019, it was officially confirmed that Mötley Crüe would embark on The Stadium Tour with Def Leppard, Poison and Joan Jett & the Blackhearts in the summer of 2020.
 Also in December 2019 Mick Mars announced that his debut solo album would be released in the spring of 2020.
 On June 1, 2020, Mötley Crüe announced that The Stadium Tour would be rescheduled to June–September 2021 due to the COVID-19 pandemic; it was postponed once again to 2022, due to similar circumstances amid the pandemic.
 In January 2022, in the wake of the Omicron variant surge, Sixx was asked by a fan on Twitter if The Stadium Tour was still happening this year; his response was, "We're 1000% hitting the road with Def Leppard for The Stadium Tour in mid-June...I can't f'ckin wait..."
-Just prior to the start of the tour, Def Leppard guitarist Phil Collen announced that Mötley Crüe had "signed up" for another tour together in Europe, which is slated to take place in 2023; this claim was later confirmed by Def Leppard frontman Joe Elliott.
+Mötley Crüe later joined Def Leppard again for another tour together in Europe in 2023.

 In November 2021, Mötley Crüe sold their entire back catalogue to BMG Rights Management.

 In September 2022, Neil announced in an interview with the Las Vegas Review-Journal that the band would return for a US tour in 2023.
-In that same interview, he also ruled out the possibility of further studio albums, stating that they were "strictly a touring band".
+In that same interview, he ruled out the possibility of further studio albums, stating that they were "strictly a touring band".